peerreynders/astro-scratch/docs/28/index.md

 ## Adding a person block

-Each person entry is targeted with a `c-person` CSS component:
+The contents of the grid items are targeted with the `c-person` CSS component:

 ```scss
 // file: src/styles/component/_people.scss